How to Sell Your Home

 Fresh paint is a fast easy way to update your home at any time.
 Consider toning down bright colors with neutrals and touching up trim and garage doors.

 First impressions are essential.
 Brighten up the exterior of the home with seasonal plants or decorations.
 Keep walkways and driveways clean and clear of trip hazards.
 Trim back bushes and other foliage that blocks the front door or porch.

-Of course your real estate agent will advertise your home.
+Your real estate agent will advertise your home.
 It’s all in their job.
 Still, it doesn’t hurt to use your own network as well.
-Tell family, friends and co-workers you will be moving.
+Tell family, friends and co-workers that you will be moving.
 You never know when someone you know might be in touch with the perfect buyer.

 If you do nothing else to prepare your home for sale, clean from top to bottom.
 Keep the lawn tidy and mowed if necessary, shovel walks in the winter, and wash your windows to allow natural light to show off your home to its best advantage.
 Keep bathrooms and showers sparkling.
 If you have small children, consider investing in some baskets with lids.
 Place one in each room for quick pickup of the day’s toys.